Roles and Responsibilities of Audiologists

-- The number of newborns who failed the screening and have a comprehensive diagnostic audiologic evaluation by 3 months of age.
+- The number of newborns who did not pass the screening and went on to have a comprehensive diagnostic audiologic evaluation by 3 months of age.
 The benchmark is 90%.

-- The percentage of amplification obtained within 1 month of hearing loss confirmation for families choosing amplification for their infant.
+- The percentage of infants obtaining amplification within 1 month of hearing loss confirmation for families choosing that option.
 The benchmark is 95%.

-- number of follow-up appointments scheduled and recorded,
+- the number of follow-up appointments scheduled and recorded;

-- timeliness and accuracy of screening results documented on the birth certificate,
+- timeliness and accuracy of screening results; and

-- missed screens, including home births and transferred newborns,
+- missed screenings (including home births and transferred newborns);

-- newborns not screened due to parental refusal,
+- newborns not screened due to parent/guardian refusal;

 - newborns not passing outpatient screening in one or both ears.

-All 50 states and the District of Columbia have EHDI laws or voluntary compliance programs that screen hearing.
+All 50 states and the District of Columbia have EHDI programs established either by law or by voluntary compliance.
+See the

-There are a number of codes that can be used to describe early hearing detection testing to a payer.
-The procedure codes for conducting OAE or ABR hearing screenings are
+There are a number of CPT codes used to describe early hearing detection testing to a payer.
+Codes are defined by the payer or program.
+For specific instructions, see